modelblocks/modelblocks-release/README.md

 your workspace, simply type `make` at the repository root, then navigate to the `workspace` directory.
-To reproduce a published experiment, navigate to the relevant experiment directory (named by author/year) and type make.
+To reproduce a published experiment, navigate to the relevant experiment directory (named by author/year) and type `make`.
 NOTE: We do not guarantee indefinite future support of all published results recipes.
 In some cases it may be necessary to revert the repository to some previous state in order to reproduce a result.
 If you are encountering errors as you try to reproduce a result, please contact